Apple recently unveiled the new M1 Processor when they launched the MacBook Pro and the MacBook Air.

 The Apple M1 is an incredible chip and with unified memory, low TDP (10 Watts), and 8 Core Graphics card.
 It is not ideal for gaming but is insanely fast in Apps that are optimized for the ARM architecture.

-AMD is great with the multi-core performance but lags when it comes to integrated graphics performance or the Single-Core performance.
+AMD is great with multi-core performance but lags when it comes to integrated graphics performance or Single-Core performance.
 We can have better graphics using a dedicated GPU with AMD Notebooks but single-core performance is not at par.

 Again a small form factor machine like the MacBook Air will be hard to make either AMD or Intel solutions with similar performance.

 Considering that it is manufactured on the 5 Nm node it will take time for both AMD and Intel to match the performance.
-Also, Apple is known for optimizing their software and hardware to offer unmatched performance.
+Also, Apple is known for optimizing its software and hardware to offer unmatched performance.